Electricity Per unit price in Pakistan

 Frequently Asked Questions

-4. What is the bill for 200 units of electricity?
+3. What is the electricity bill for 200 units in Pakistan?

 Scroll to Top